 Double Click continues to flourish as a Social Enterprise supporting people with mental health problems to achieve their personal outcomes.
-Double Click achieve the
+Double Click achieve the perfect balance of operating a design and print service whilst offering opportunities for people to learn new skills and continue on their recovery journey.
 Mental Health support services have been very creative during lockdown, adapting and developing safe ways to continue to support people.
 Examples included online training and learning sessions and craft kits delivered to people in the community.